GerHobbelt/owemdjee/README.md

   during queries.
 However, the AQF has the ability to adapt to false positives after they have occurred so they are not repeated.
 At the same time, the AQF maintains the benefits of a quotient filter, as it is small and fast, has good locality of reference, scales out of RAM to SSD, and supports deletions, counting, resizing, merging, and highly concurrent access.

-- **arangodb** [📁](./arangodb) [🌐](https://github.com/GerHobbelt/arangodb) -- a scalable open-source multi-model database natively supporting graph, document and search.
-All supported data models & access patterns can be combined in queries allowing for maximal flexibility.
-- **archive-hocr-tools** [📁](./archive-hocr-tools) [🌐](https://github.com/GerHobbelt/archive-hocr-tools) -- a python package to ease hOCR parsing in a streaming manner.
-- **argparse** [📁](./argparse) [🌐](https://github.com/GerHobbelt/argparse) -- simply include argparse.hpp and start parsing command-line arguments.
 - **arrayfire** [📁](./arrayfire) [🌐](https://github.com/GerHobbelt/arrayfire) -- a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs, GPUs, and other hardware acceleration devices.
 The library serves users in every technical computing market.
 - **asyncplusplus** [📁](./asyncplusplus) [🌐](https://github.com/GerHobbelt/asyncplusplus) -- Async++ is a lightweight concurrency framework for C++11.
 - **basez** [📁](./basez) [🌐](https://github.com/GerHobbelt/basez) -- encode data into/decode data from base16, base32, base32hex, base64 or base64url stream per RFC 4648; MIME base64 Content-Transfer-Encoding per RFC 2045; or PEM Printable Encoding per RFC 1421.
 - **bitsery** [📁](./bitsery) [🌐](https://github.com/GerHobbelt/bitsery) -- header only C++ binary serialization library, designed around the networking requirements for real-time data delivery, especially for games.
 All cross-platform requirements are enforced at compile time, so serialized data do not store any meta-data information and is as small as possible.
-- **boringssl** [📁](./boringssl) [🌐](https://github.com/GerHobbelt/boringssl) -- BoringSSL is a fork of OpenSSL that is designed to meet Google's needs.
 - **cairo** [📁](./cairo) [🌐](https://github.com/GerHobbelt/cairo) -- Cairo: Multi-platform 2D graphics library with support for multiple output devices.
 Cairo is designed to produce consistent output on all output media while taking advantage of display hardware acceleration when available.
 - **cairo-demos** [📁](./cairo-demos) [🌐](https://github.com/GerHobbelt/cairo-demos) -- several simple programs intended to demonstrate some of the features of the Cairo graphics library (http://cairographics.org).
 - **calibre** [📁](./calibre) [🌐](https://github.com/GerHobbelt/calibre) -- an e-book manager.
 It can view, convert, edit and catalog e-books in all of the major e-book formats.
 It can also talk to e-book reader devices.
 It can go out to the internet and fetch metadata for your books.
 It can download newspapers and convert them into e-books for convenient reading.
 It is cross platform, running on Linux, Windows and macOS.
-- **cctz** [📁](./cctz) [🌐](https://github.com/GerHobbelt/cctz) -- CCTZ contains two libraries that cooperate with `<chrono>` to give C++ programmers all the necessary tools for computing with dates, times, and time zones in a simple and correct manner.
 - **cef-pdf** [📁](./cef-pdf) [🌐](https://github.com/GerHobbelt/cef-pdf) -- a command line utility (with embedded HTTP server as an optional mode) for creating PDF documents from HTML content.
 It uses Google Chrome browser's [Chromium Embedded Framework (CEF)](https://bitbucket.org/chromiumembedded/cef/overview) library for all it's internal work; loading urls, rendering HTML & CSS pages and PDF printing, therefore, it produces perfect, accurate, excellent quality PDF documents.
 - **ceres-solver** [📁](./ceres-solver) [🌐](https://github.com/GerHobbelt/ceres-solver) -- a library for modeling and solving large, complicated optimization problems.
 It is a feature rich, mature and performant library which has been used in production at Google since 2010.
 Ceres Solver can solve two kinds of problems: (1) Non-linear Least Squares problems with bounds constraints, and (2) General unconstrained optimization problems.
-- **comdb2-bdb** [📁](./comdb2-bdb) [🌐](https://github.com/GerHobbelt/comdb2) -- a clustered RDBMS built on Optimistic Concurrency Control techniques.
-It provides multiple isolation levels, including Snapshot and Serializable Isolation.
 - **completesearch** [📁](./completesearch) [🌐](https://github.com/GerHobbelt/completesearch) -- a fast and interactive search engine for *context-sensitive prefix search* on a given collection of documents.
 It does not only provide search results, like a regular search engine, but also completions for the last (maybe only partially typed) query word that lead to a hit.
-- **cppjieba** [📁](./cppjieba) [🌐](https://github.com/GerHobbelt/cppjieba) --   the C++ version of the Chinese "Jieba" project:

-  - Supports loading a custom user dictionary, using the '|' separator when multipathing or the ';' separator for separate, multiple, dictionaries.
-  - Supports 'utf8' encoding.
-  - The project comes with a relatively complete unit test, and the stability of the core function Chinese word segmentation (utf8) has been tested by the online environment.

 - **cpplocate** [📁](./cpplocate) [🌐](https://github.com/GerHobbelt/cpplocate) -- a cross-platform C++ library that provides tools for applications to locate their binary files and data assets, as well as those of dependent modules.
 - **cpptoml** [📁](./cpptoml) [🌐](https://github.com/GerHobbelt/cpptoml) -- a header-only library for parsing [TOML][toml] configuration files.
 This includes support for the new DateTime format, inline tables, multi-line basic and raw strings, digit separators, hexadecimal integers, octal integers, binary integers, and float special values.
 - **cpuinfo** [📁](./cpuinfo) [🌐](https://github.com/GerHobbelt/cpuinfo) -- CPU & hardware info